-When this period welcomely comes to an end, there’s several things to keep in mind before you return to frequent use of devices, particularly if you spend a lot of time at a computer.
-As using a screen can dry out your eyes, it’s recommended to gradually ease back into using them and to keep the lubricated drops on hand to use at frequent intervals during the day.
+When this period welcomely comes to an end, there are several things to keep in mind before you return to the frequent use of devices, particularly if you spend a lot of time at a computer.
+As using a screen can dry out your eyes, it’s recommended to gradually ease back into using them and to keep the lubricating drops on hand to use at frequent intervals during the day.

 Swimming, Saunas, & Sumo Wrestling: Exercise & Bathing After Laser Eye Surgery